littlTom/BDD100_TO_YOLO/README.md

 bdd100_to_yolo.dataset_invert(images_train_path, labels_train_path, labels_train_save_path, classes)
 bdd100_to_yolo.dataset_invert(images_val_path, labels_val_path, labels_val_save_path, classes)

+'''
-#Some image files do not have corresponding label files or some label files do not have corresponding image files, so it is necessary to clear the invalid data.
+Some image files do not have corresponding label files or some label files do not have corresponding image files, so it is necessary to clear the invalid data.
 Warning that you must run the dataset_invert() to invert all dbb100 json files to yolo txt file then running the dataset_fix().
+B
-BDD100K has 10 000 images so it may take 1 - 3 hours to fix the dataset.
+DD100K has 10 000 images so it may take 1 - 3 hours to fix the dataset.
+'''
 bdd100_to_yolo.dataset_fix(images_train_path, labels_train_save_path)
 bdd100_to_yolo.dataset_fix(images_val_path, labels_val_save_path)</code></pre>